Vietnam.vn - Nền tảng quảng bá Việt Nam

 Apple in trouble again in China

 Apple wants to integrate artificial intelligence into iPhones in China through a partnership with Alibaba.
-However, this plan is facing backlash from the US government.
+However, this plan is facing a backlash from the US government.

 Photo: The New York Times

-Three years ago, Apple was pressured by the U.S. government to abandon a deal to buy memory chips from Chinese manufacturer YMTC.
+Three years ago, Apple was pressured by the US government to abandon a deal to buy memory chips from Chinese manufacturer YMTC.
 More recently, the company has been hit by tariffs on goods made in China, threatening its global profits.

 Representative Raja Krishnamoorthi, ranking member of the House Intelligence Committee, said he was “very concerned about Apple’s lack of transparency.”
-He said Alibaba is a prime example of China’s “civil-military fusion” strategy, and partnering with them could help the company collect more data to train its AI models, while Apple ignores the privacy of Chinese users.
+He said Alibaba was a prime example of China’s “civil-military fusion” strategy, and partnering with them could help the company collect more data to train its AI models, while Apple ignores the privacy of Chinese users.

 Apple, the White House and Alibaba all declined to comment.
 Alibaba Chairman Joe Tsai confirmed the partnership in February.